Systemcheck/dockerized-symfony6/README.md

 docker-compose up -d --build
 ```

-Once that's done, you should be able to access the application on the IP that docker (or Docker Machine) is running at.
+Once that's done, you should be able to access the application at //localhost:8080.
+The database should be migrated after containers are running.

 ## FAQ